icalab/rijkshuisstijl_android/README.md

 This skeleton was developed at <a href="http://www.icalab.nl">ICA-lab</a>, a development office of the
-<http://www.han.nl/international/english/about-han/organisation/faculties-and-institutes/information-technology-media-communication/>Academy of Information Technology, Media and Communication (ICA)<a> of
+<a href="http://www.han.nl/international/english/about-han/organisation/faculties-and-institutes/information-technology-media-communication">Academy of Information Technology, Media and Communication (ICA)</a> of
 <a href="http://www.han.nl/international/english/">HAN University of Applied Sciences</a>.

 ## Installation / usage